CoNarrative/glujs-guide-built/view-model-putting-the-pieces-together.md

 });
 ```

-or it can be included as a subpanel of an already existing application panel:
+or it can be included as a sub-panel of an already existing application panel:

 ```javascript
 //...